vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/06_The_Ramtek_Inscriptions_2.md

 Narendrasena’s reign, in which Narendrasena was defeated and lost the kingdom or a major portion thereof. \(Shastri 1987, 60\)

-In the latter sense, dāyāda  is often used synonymously with sapiṇd

-. a \(Jolly 1896, 84\) and
+In the latter sense, dāyāda  is often used synonymously with sapiṇḍa \(Jolly 1896, 84\) and